Nishant-Sarambale-123/Docker-Zero-to-Hero/Dockerq&a.md

 * Use tools like HashiCorp Vault or AWS Secrets Manager.

 ---
+In our organization, we use AWS Secrets Manager and AWS Systems Manager Parameter Store to securely manage and access secrets.

+🔐 AWS Secrets Manager:
+We use it to store sensitive information like database credentials, API keys, and third-party service tokens.
+Here's the typical workflow:

+Store the Secret:

+We create secrets using the AWS Console, CLI, or IaC (e.g., Terraform).

+Secrets are stored with automatic versioning and optional rotation.

+Access from Application (inside container):

+The application container is deployed on EKS or ECS.

+It assumes an IAM role (via IRSA or task role) that has permission to access the secret.

+At runtime, the app fetches the secret using AWS SDK (e.g., Boto3 for Python, AWS SDK for Go/Java).

+Optionally, secrets can be mounted as environment variables or injected at startup via an init container or sidecar pattern.

+🧩 AWS Parameter Store (SSM):
+We use Parameter Store for less sensitive configuration values like feature flags, environment settings, and region values.

+Parameter Types:

+Standard parameters: Non-sensitive config (e.g., /app/env/region)

+SecureString parameters: Encrypted values (e.g., /app/db/password)

+Access in Containers:

+The container uses the AWS SDK or AWS CLI to fetch parameters.

+IAM roles are tightly scoped to allow access only to specific parameter paths.

+✅ Best Practices We Follow:
+Secrets and parameters are never hardcoded or baked into images.

+IAM roles follow principle of least privilege.

+Secrets rotation is enabled for RDS and other services.

+Caching layer (e.g., sidecar or in-memory) is sometimes used to reduce API calls.

+Let me know if you'd like a sample code or IAM policy snippet for accessing secrets.

 #### 14. **What is the difference between `docker stop` and `docker kill`?**